-2025 Holiday Deadlines: MvT will be closed for Good Friday, April 18 and early deadline is Thursday, April 14.
-MvT will be closed for Memorial Day Mon., May 26.
-MvT will be closed Fri., July 4th and deadline is Thurs., July 3.
+2025 Holiday Deadlines: MvT will be closed Fri., July 4th and deadline is Weds., July 2.
 MvT will be closed for Labor Day.
 Deadline is Fri., Nov.
 21 for the Thanksgiving edition.
 We have to submit the paper early due to the printing company being closed for the holidays.
 MvT will be closed Nov.
 24-30.
 Santa Letter deadline is by Fri., Dec.
 5th.
 Deadline for the Christmas/Santa letter special edition for ads is Fri., Dec.
 12. Deadline for BOTH the Dec.
 24th and 31st editions is Thurs., Dec.
 18. We have to submit both papers early due to the printing company being closed for the holidays.
 MvT will be closed Dec.
 22-Jan.
 1 for the holidays.

 Hale County Animal Shelter Pets of the week